cau-se/code-quality-configurations/eclipse-java/README.md

 ## QA Tools

-To check Java source code according to certain quality standards, typically the tools Checkstyle, PMD and Spotbugs (fka Findbugs) are used.
-Since each of the three tools focuses on different aspects and uses different means to check code, we reccomend to use all of them together.
+To check Java source code according to certain quality standards, typically the tools [Checkstyle](https://checkstyle.org/), [PMD](https://pmd.github.io) and [Spotbugs](https://spotbugs.github.io/) (fka Findbugs) are used.
+Since each of the three tools focuses on different aspects and uses different means to check code, we recommend to use all of them together.

 * **TODO** List of config files